anapeksha/mui-spfx-controls/README.md

 ## Usage

 Once installed, you can import and use the components in your SPFx web part or extension.
-For example:
+Alternatively, prebuilt webparts can be used after deploying solution to site's AppCatalog For example:

 ```JSX
 import * as React from 'react';